Training Data Generating Networks: Shape Reconstruction via Bi-level Optimization: Related work

-\paragraph{Single image 3D reconstruction} There are various ways to represent shapes, which can be divided into two major categories: \textit{explicit} representations, where a shape can be explicitly defined; and \textit{implicit} representations, where a shape can be defined as iso-surface of a function (signed distance function or indicator function).
-In the past decade, we have seen great success in neural network based explicit shape representation analysis: voxel representations (\cite{wu20153d, choy20163d, riegler2017octnet, wang2017cnn, tatarchenko2017octree}), point representations (\cite{qi2017pointnet, qi2017pointnet++, fan2017point, lin2017learning}), mesh representations(\cite{wang2018pixel2mesh, groueix2018papier, hanocka2019meshcnn}).
-On the other hand, modeling implicit representations with neural networks has been a current trend, where usually the signed distance function or indicator function is parameterized by a neural network (\cite{mescheder2019occupancy, chen2019learning, michalkiewicz2019deep, park2019deepsdf}.
-More recent works learn a network that outputs intermediate parameters, \emph{e.g.} CvxNet \citep{deng2019cvxnets} and BSP-Net \citep{chen2019bsp} learns to output half-spaces.
-We propose a novel type of shape representation, where the model outputs a training set.
+\paragraph{Neural implicit shape representations.} We can identify two major categories of shape representations: \textit{explicit} representations, where a shape can be explicitly defined; and \textit{implicit} representations, where a shape can be defined as iso-surface of a function (signed distance function or indicator function).
+In the past decade, we have seen great success with neural network based explicit shape representations: voxel representations~\citep{wu20153d, choy20163d, riegler2017octnet, wang2017cnn, tatarchenko2017octree}, point representations~\citep{qi2017pointnet, qi2017pointnet++, fan2017point, lin2017learning}, and mesh representations~\citep{wang2018pixel2mesh, hanocka2019meshcnn}).
+On the other hand, modeling implicit representations with neural networks has been a current trend, where usually a signed distance function or indicator function is parameterized by a neural network~\citep{mescheder2019occupancy, chen2019learning, michalkiewicz2019deep, park2019deepsdf}.
+More recent works learn a network that outputs intermediate parameters, \emph{e.g.} CvxNet~\citep{deng2019cvxnets} and BSP-Net~\citep{chen2019bsp} learns to output half-spaces.
+We propose a novel type of shape representation, where the model outputs a training set of labeled points.